bids-standard/bids-validator/README.md

 `ignoredFiles` takes a list of file paths or glob patterns you'd like to ignore.

-`ignore`, `warn`, and `error` take lists of issue codes or issue keys and change the severity of those issues so they are either ignored or reported as warnings or errors.
+`ignore`, `warn`, and `error` take lists of issue codes or issue keys and changes the severity of those issues so they are either ignored or reported as warnings or errors.
 You can find a list of all available issues at [utils/issues/list](https://github.com/INCF/bids-validator/tree/master/utils/issues/list.js.

 In addition to issue codes and keys these lists can also contain objects with and 'and' or 'or' properties set to arrays.
 These allow some level of conditional logic when configuring issues.
 For example: